 HERE’S THE RUNDOWN OF HOW TO GET INVOLVED:

-Visit the Matchmaking Portal starting in spring 2020 and follow the registration steps (it only takes 2 minutes!)
+Visit TNN Match and follow the registration steps (it only takes 2 minutes!)
 This will kick you off to connect with opportunities in the things you already care about.

 Once you’re registered, you’re officially considered a VIP (Very Important Participant) and you’ll start to get notifications of studies that you’re a great match for.
-You can check out your matches, find something you love, and participate—and earn that P in VIP!
+You can check out your matches, find something you love, participate in research -and earn that P in VIP!
 Bonus: some studies are as easy as something you can do from home.

-To keep the movement, well, moving, take a photo of your VIP-self in action at the study or afterward, share it on social, and tag us @BeTheNewNorm staring in spring 2020 so we can give you a shout-out.
-This is also where you can ask us any questions, raise awareness of your story, hear ours, and pass on any breakthroughs/info you think would be helpful to friends and family.
+To keep the movement, well, moving, take a photo of your VIP-self in action at the study or afterward, share it on social, and tag us @BeTheNewNorm so we can give you a shout-out.
+(P.S.
+Please make sure the pics are of just of you, photo-stalking others is creepy!)
+Social media is also where you can ask us any questions, raise awareness of your story, hear ours, and pass on any breakthroughs/info you think would be helpful to friends and family.

 BECOME A VIP CHAMP

 Yes, that’s like a Very, Very Important Participant.
-Sign up for our newsletter, get involved in our fests and events, and be the go-to source in your social group for all things TNN.
+Sign up for the newsletter, get involved in our fests and events, and be the go-to source in your social group for all things TNN.

 BINGO, BANGO YOU’RE CHANGING THE WORLD.

-While we don’t like to boast, we’re so proud of the Matchmaking Portal, our VIPs like you, and our study teams that we’ll just consider the following plugs to be humble brags.
+While we don’t like to boast, we’re so proud of TNN Match our VIPs like you, and our study teams that we’ll just consider the following plugs to be humble brags.

 - Thanks to our messaging tool, you can easily chat with your study team and ask questions or learn more all in one spot.